solodev/cloud-documentation/src/quickstart/cloud/keycloak/index.md

 {% tab title="CloudFormation" %}

-Before launching the Keycloak Pro software, make sure you are logged into your AWS account.
+Before launching the Keycloak Serverless software, make sure you are logged into your AWS account.
 If you do not have an AWS account, click here to create one.
 Once you have signed in, click the button below and follow the outlined steps.

 <a href="https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create?stackName=keycloak-pro&templateURL=https://s3.amazonaws.com/keycloak-pro/cloudformation/keycloak-serverless.yaml" rel="noopener noreferrer" target="_blank" class="btn-orange-lg mb-2">LAUNCH KEYCLOAK <span><svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 16 16" width="20" height="20" fill="#fff"><path d="M3.75 2h3.5a.75.75 0 0 1 0 1.5h-3.5a.25.25 0 0 0-.25.25v8.5c0 .138.112.25.25.25h8.5a.25.25 0 0 0 .25-.25v-3.5a.75.75 0 0 1 1.5 0v3.5A1.75 1.75 0 0 1 12.25 14h-8.5A1.75 1.75 0 0 1 2 12.25v-8.5C2 2.784 2.784 2 3.75 2Zm6.854-1h4.146a.25.25 0 0 1 .25.25v4.146a.25.25 0 0 1-.427.177L13.03 4.03 9.28 7.78a.751.751 0 0 1-1.042-.018.751.751 0 0 1-.018-1.042l3.75-3.75-1.543-1.543A.25.25 0 0 1 10.604 1Z"></path></svg></span></a>